aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation) class.
 1. Use the [Save](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation#save-java.lang.String-int-com.aspose.slides.ISaveOptions-) method to save the object as an HTML file.

-This code shows you how to convert a PowerPoint to HTML in Java:
+This code shows you how to convert a PowerPoint to HTML :

 ```php
 // Instantiate a Presentation object that represents a presentation file